 "Sir, there is a message from the Viscount Wellington.
 He requests your presence at eleven of the clock, he would also like your Adjutant to bring his ledgers for audit."

 "Thank you Fairley.
-Does Mister Sharpe know about it?"
+Does Mister Grey know about it?"

 "Yes Sir, twas he that told me to tell you."